 It’s probably important to further explain that our subarctic home’s water system is entirely off grid.
 We have a water tank that feeds our home, which has to be filled on a regular basis.
 While this is a fairly common thing in the Alaskan Frontier, it might come as strange to some of our readers.

 Our home water is extremely expensive since it is trucked to our home on a bi-weekly basis.
 It’s also incredibly finite.
 We try to avoid using our home water for our gardens as it significantly raises the cost of gardening for us.

 We did some research and analysis on our water losses using traditional container gardening methods.
-Basically, we discovered we were experiencing extremely significant water losses.
+We discovered we were experiencing extremely significant water losses.
 The kinds of losses that would add up to thousands of dollars over the years.

 When we bought our home in the Alaskan Frontier, our first priority was to invest into a capable rain water catchment system.
 We knew that any garden will place a significant demand on your water systems.

-The problem is, we can’t just make it rain whenever we need water.
+The problem is, such a system is also finite.
+We can’t just make it rain whenever we need water.